Yajirobe-Senju/Instagram-caption-Generator-using-Streamlit/README.md

 Open the files in VS code and the terminal within VS code, in there make sure to create a virtual environment using mini-conda.
 After that, copy the activation key and add it to the "Activation key" file, after removing the content the file already contains.

+to create a virtual environment type the following in the terminal `conda create -p <your environment name> python3.10 -y` and press enter.

 For streamlit open the terminal in VS code and after creating the Virtual environment; activate it as well and type in

 `pip install streamlit`